collective/collective.twitter.accounts/README.txt

 ===========================================

 This product just saves the needed data in order to post tweets or read them.
-You'll need additional products in order to do so.
+You'll need additional products in order to do so, for example http://pypi.python.org/pypi/collective.twitter.action